 Likewise, in the software industry, software testing metrics help us track progress, measure quality, and make decisions.
-The simple fact of knowing something is being measure leads us to work harder and perform better.
-Software testing metrics help us understand what’s working and what’s not.
-They also give us insight into the development process – is there a part of the software that frequently has defects?
+The simple fact of knowing something is being measured can inspire us to work harder and perform better.
+Software testing metrics help us to understand what’s working and what’s not.
+They also give us insight into the development process; is there a part of the software that frequently has defects?
 If so, you might want to dig deeper into the development process.

-In this data-driven world, there are a number of different metrics that can be used in the software testing process.
-Software testing metrics should align with the business goals.
-Not all metrics are necessary for every team – identify the business goals first, and then determine the measurements needed.
-Here are just a few common software testing metrics that are used today.
+In this data-driven world, the software testing process uses many different metrics.
+Software testing metrics should align with the goals of the business.
+Not all metrics are necessary for every team; identify the business goals first, and then determine the measurements needed.
+Here are a few standard software testing metrics in use today.

 Common Software Testing Metrics:

-- # of test cases – This provides an overall view of how many tests will be executed.
+- # of test cases – How many tests there are to execute?

-- # of test cases failed – This metric provides insight into weaknesses and bugs.
-It can also be used to determine shortcomings in the development process.
-Essentially, it is the metric used to determine the total # of bugs found during the test.
+- # of test cases failed – This metric provides insight into weaknesses and bugs and can determine shortcomings in the development process.
+It gives information on the total number of bugs found during the test.

-- # of test cases skipped – Any skipped test cases are outstanding tests that still need to be run.
+- # of test cases skipped – Any skipped test cases are those that remain outstanding and still need to be run.

-- # of test cases not started – Simply put, these test cases have no yet been tested.
-That is, they have not yet been passed, failed, or skipped.
+- # of test cases not started – These test cases have not been performed yet, so they cannot be logged as passed, failed, or skipped.

-- % complete – This metric is great for tracking progress of the overall testing project, which can help drive other decisions.
+- % complete – What is the percentage of completed tests?
+This metric is great for tracking the progress of the overall testing project, which can help drive other decisions.

-- % test cases passed – This gives insight into the overall status of “quality”.
-If only 25% passed, there’s a lot of work to do.
-If 95% passed, you’re in pretty decent shape.
+- % test cases passed – A useful measurement that gives insight into the overall status of “quality.”
+If the pass rate is only 25%, there’s still a lot of work to do.
+If 95% have passed, you’re in pretty decent shape.

-- # of test runs – This metric shows how many end-to-end tests exist and gives a good sense of overall workload.
+- # of test runs – A metric that shows how many end-to-end tests exist and gives a good sense of the overall workload.

 There are many more metrics that can be derived from the preparation and execution of software testing.
-It’s important to understand which metrics are important to you, and which metrics will support your business goals.
+It is vital to understand which metrics pertain to your tasks and which metrics will support your business goals.